DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 This final step copies the framebuffer memory to the display memory so the mesage will show on the display.

-## Displaying CPU Temperature
+## Displaying Temperature
 Since we're building a smart thermostat, we'll need to figure out how to read data, like temperature, and show it on the display.
 The ESP32 has a built-in temperature sensor that we can read.

 Here's the code to do it:

 ```
 from esp32 import raw_temperature